fenago/katacoda-scenarios/azure-functions/azure-functions-linux/intro.md

 Welcome to your Azure Functions Lab Exercise!

-In this Lab we will create function from command line.
+In this Lab we will create function hosted on Linux using Core Tools and the Azure CLI.